Skip to content

 When you add a URL to a part, TrackOut automatically fetches the page title, domain, and preview image.
 This gives you a visual link card in the inventory.

 Use Refresh Link to re-fetch the metadata if the product page has changed.
+While TrackOut is reading the page, a loading toast stays visible so you know the refresh is still running.

 Filtering and sorting